Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Product by barcode.' clearly indicates the tool looks up product information using a barcode.
-However, it is vague about what specific product data is returned, and does not differentiate from sibling tools like 'brand' or 'category'.
+The description 'Product by barcode.' clearly indicates the tool retrieves product information using a barcode.
+It is specific to the 'product' entity and distinguishes from sibling tools like 'brand' or 'category' which target different entities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.